active-logic/xgoap/README.md

 Use A\* or, if no cost function available, BFS.

-Engine agnostic - unit test without pain.
+Engine agnostic - Unit test without pain (for now you'll need to delete a few files since there *is* a Unity integration).

-# Getting started
+# Getting started [REVIEW]

-For planning you need a model (Agent), a goal and, if available a heuristic.
-I will use Brent Owens' wood chopper agent as an example.
+For planning you need a model (Agent), a goal and, if available, a heuristic.
+I will borrow Brent Owens' wood chopper agent as an example.

-In GOAP an agent uses actions to update its model; each action has:
-- Preconditions, used to decide whether the action can be performed.
-- Effects, which determine the result(s) of an action
-- A cost

 In Owens example, a wood chopper has the *GetAxe*, *ChopLog* and *CollectBranches* actions.
-Here is the complete wood chopper model
+Here's our version of the wood chopper model

 ```cs
 [System.Serializable]